Buckfast

 Buckfast is a small village near Buckfastleigh in Teignbridge district, Devon, England, on the bank of the River Dart.
-It is the home of Buckfast Abbey, an active Benedictine monastery, which gave its name to Buckfast Tonic Wine, originally made there.
+It is the home of Buckfast Abbey, an active Benedictine monastery, which gave its name to Buckfast Tonic Wine, originally made there, and to the Buckfast bee, a bee breed originally developed at Buckfast Abbey.

 Buckfast is in the civil parish of Buckfastleigh, which has a town council.

 There is a Methodist chapel, built in 1881, which is used for joint Anglican and Methodist services every Sunday.

 The village has a co-educational Roman Catholic primary school, St Mary's Catholic Primary School.

 There were woollen mills in the village, powered by the River Dart.
 A large mill was taken over in the 1950s by Axminster Carpets.
 When the company went into administration in 2013 the Abbey acquired the Mill premises.

 The village has a post office, which relocated in 2015 into the Mill Shop.